Xurreus/todo-webapp-testing-/Automation_Notes.md

 # Automation Testing Notes – Todo Web App

-These are simple automation ideas using Selenium (or Playwright):
+These are automation ideas using Selenium or Playwright:

 1. Verify adding a new todo works
 2. Verify editing a todo updates correctly